 Hot sauce is hot right now, according to the NPD Group, a leading global information company.

 U.S. foodservice consumers ate some 1.1 billion servings of bacon in the year ending April 2014, an increase in servings of 6 percent compared to a year ago, reports The NPD Group.
-Many only have eyes for pork bacon, which holds the bulk share of units and dollar volume shipped to restaurants and other foodservice outlets, but bacon varieties, like beef, chicken, duck, and turkey are capturing more attention, finds NPD’s SupplyTrack.

 According to a recent report by The NPD Group, 11 percent of the population follows a gluten-free diet.